Mary of Hungary (governor of the Netherlands): Patronage of arts

 Mary was a keen art collector, and owned several important masterpieces of Early Netherlandish painting as well as more contemporary works.
 These included the Deposition of Christ by Rogier van der Weyden, now in the Museo de Prado, and the Arnolfini Portrait by Jan van Eyck, now in the National Gallery, London.
 Most of the collection passed to the Spanish Royal Collection after her death.

 Queen Mary of Hungary was a great patron of music.
 She supported both sacred and secular music at her court in the Netherlands, where her maître de chapelle was Benedictus Appenzeller.
 Several elaborate music manuscripts that she commissioned during her governance are preserved in Spain in the monastery of Montserrat.

 Appearance and personality

 According to Koenigsberger, having inherited the Habsburg lip and not very feminine looks, Mary was not considered physically attractive.
-Her portraits, letters, and comments by her contemporaries do not assign her the easy Burgundian charm possessed by her grandmother, Duchess Mary of Burgundy, and her aunt Margaret.
+Her portraits, letters, and comments by her contemporaries do not assign her the easy Burgundian charm possessed by her grandmother, Mary of Burgundy, and her aunt Margaret.
 Nevertheless, she proved to be a determined and skilful politician, as well as an enthusiastic patron of literature, music, and hunting.
 The contemporary historian Pierre de Bourdeille though found her beautiful and charming, despite the slight tendency towards mannishness.
 People close to her also found her charming.
-What made her perceived as masculine (and usually attracted criticism as going beyond "acceptable female behavior") was "her authoritarian manner, her overly public life and her 'masculine' activities".
+What made her perceived as masculine (and usually attracted criticism as going beyond "acceptable female behavior") was "her authoritarian manner, her overly public life and her masculine activities".